jojo2956481/get_next_line/README.md

 work properly across multiple successive calls,

-correctly handle the end of file (EOF),
+correctly handle the end of file,

 adapt to any value of BUFFER_SIZE.